strangeAttractions/magpie/README.md

 better than Agda's or Lean's.
 Disclaimer: I am not a professional type theorist or computer scientist.
 I began in molecular biology; only a few years ago did I realize how much I enjoyed, and want to learn more of, math and programming.
 So I will need all the help I can get (easier said than done, when I am not personally acquainted with any computer scientists!)
-This is likely to be a many years long project, even with the minimalism of the lang even if I do find help.
+This is certainly a many-years-long project, even with the minimalism of the lang, and even if I *do* find help.
 In fact, I am still trying to figure out *what the underlying semantics should be*, and *what the best design for the implementation should be*.
 So this is only a dream, for now (hopefully not A Dream of Spring...).

 Main inspirations: